Architecture Overview¶

 The most important split is semantic ownership versus host orchestration:

 - The kernel owns guest-visible RISC-V, ELF, Linux syscall, process, filesystem, memory, signal, pipe, socket, and thread behavior.
+Its kernel supervisor also owns Linux-shaped scheduling, blocking, lifecycle, and shared-object control decisions.

 - The SDK owns application-facing ergonomics, command resolution, file helpers, provider policy, and optional network/proxy helpers.